rodneyodonnell/rgi/rgi/players/zerozero/zerozero_design.md

 - Trained models can be saved and loaded
 - All tests related to model training pass

 #### 7.1.5.
-Evaluate the MuZeroPlayer Performance
+Evaluate the ZeroZeroPlayer Performance

 ##### Task 7: Conduct Performance Evaluation

 Description: Assess the performance of ZeroZeroPlayer by playing it against baseline players.

 Subtasks:
 a.
 Set up matches between ZeroZeroPlayer and RandomPlayer or MinimaxPlayer.
 b.
 Record metrics such as win rate, average game length.
+c.
+Implement a system for tracking and visualizing performance improvements over time.

 Testing Criteria:
 - Ensure that a sufficient number of games are played for statistical significance.
-- Verify that the data collected is accurate.
+- Verify that the data collected is accurate and properly stored.

 Acceptance Criteria:
 - ZeroZeroPlayer demonstrates improved performance over baseline players.
+- Performance metrics are tracked and can be easily visualized.
 - Results are documented and analyzed.

 ### 7.2.
 Phase 2: Implement MCTS Search